List of Cheers characters: Al

 Al (Al Rosen) was an elderly male bar patron.
 Over the series until the actor's death in 1990, Al was sometimes involved in bar dialogue, especially cold openings.
 He has a distinct, gravelly voice and often unexpectedly interjected with a comedic one-liner relevant to what the characters are discussing, often leaving them speechless momentarily.
 In his first credited episode "Fortune and Men's Weight" (1984), when Carla Tortelli (Rhea Perlman) asks men who the all-time "bigwig" is, Al declares "Sinatra" as an answer, bemusing patrons.
 In "Cheers: The Motion Picture" (1987), Al sends Woody Boyd's (Woody Harrelson) father a philosophical phrase that convinces him to let Woody stay in Boston rather than make him move back to his hometown.
 In "Bar Wars" (1988), he attends Gary's Olde Towne Tavern, the bar that is Cheers' rival.
 His last credited episode is "The Improbable Dream: Part 2" (season 8, episode 2; 1989).
 In the Frasier episode "Cheerful Goodbyes" (2002), Cliff mistakenly refers to Phil as Al; Phil corrects him by saying that Al died "fourteen years" earlier, i.e. 1988, contradicting Al Rosen's death in 1990 and last credited appearance.

 Introduced in season 3

 Larry

 Larry (Larry Harpel) is a bar patron.
 Larry's first episode is "Diane Meets Mom" (1984); his last is "One Last Fling" (1987).
-He is a balding, nondescript man who sits to Norm's left but sometimes get on Norm's nerves.
+He is a balding, nondescript man who sits to Norm's left but sometimes gets on Norm's nerves.
 Actor Harpel previously appeared in the season premiere "Rebound" (1984) as an unnamed customer.